s-batish/hangman/README.md

 - This page displays the top 10 highest scores.
 - If there are not 10 scores that have been saved yet, this page will display as many scores as there are in the correct descending order.
 - The user has to choose either to play again or return home if they have already played the game (so they would have already inputted a username to allow them to play again).
-- Or, if the user views the high scores page after opening the game (and so would not have inputted a username yet), they have to enter 0 to return home, as if they have not played yet, they would be unable to select an option to play again.
+- Or, if the user views the high scores page after opening the game (and so would not have inputted a username yet), they have to enter 0 to return home, since, if they have not played yet, they would be unable to select an option to play again.
 - Error messages will appear for any invalid inputs.
 <details><summary>High scores page after playing a game</summary>